Antori91/Home_Automation/README.md

          - Copy to the installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)
          - Update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment
          - Update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used.
 Update also eventually lines 215 and 226 regarding Heating Schedule/Start and Heating Schedule/Stop actual names choosen
+         - Update lines, with the [$$DOMOTICZ_PARAMETER] tag, of iot_ESP8266.js file according to the environment
+         - Update Heaters repository and various parameters from line 74 to line 133 of iot_ACS712.js file
          - Setup Crontab to launch the shell scripts at boot
      - Security setup: Local Networks (no username/password) set to accept connections without authentication from the Backup server and from "localhost;127.0.0.*"
   - Backup the Domoticz database in the main server